A recent holiday to the Lake District, Cumbria, England, home of William

 Our instruments, strength, determination and a powerful will.

-We started walking, swatting and hacking our way through shrub and bushes, dense and thick.
+We started walking, swatting and hacking our way through shrub and bushes,

 Our only assistance, the use of a simple stick.